Remove Problem Clients in 4 Steps Without Losing Referrals: Exit Protocol for $80K–$120K Operators

 Chloe’s handoff to the alternative provider:

-• 45-minute call with new consultant covering history, preferences, quirks
+Held a 45-minute call with the new consultant covering history, preferences, and quirks.

-• Transition doc: “What Works With [Client]” (their preferences, communication style, approval process)
+Created a “What Works With [Client]” transition doc outlining preferences, communication style, and approval process.

 Step 2: Send Professional Close-Out Email (Day 21)